Used good

 Used goods, also known as secondhand goods, are any item of personal property that have been previously owned by someone else and are offered for sale not as new, including metals in any form except coins that are legal tender.
-Used goods may also be handed down, especially among family or close friends, as a hand-me-down.
+Used goods may be sold in informal settings, such as garage sales, traded at swap meets, or sold in formal retail stores.
+Used goods may also be given away without payment, especially among family or close friends, as a "hand-me-down," or distributed to people in need by a community organization or non-governmental organization.

 Risks

+Used goods purchased at Goodwill stores or pawn shops may not have a return policy or guarantee against defects.

 Furniture, especially bedding or upholstered items, may have bedbugs, if they have not been examined by an expert and some goods may be of poor quality.

+In Canada, wheeled baby walkers, banned lawn darts, recalled products, and expired, old children's car seats, hockey and bike helmets cannot be sold.

+Some countries, including Poland, the Philippines, and Pakistan reject secondhand items for "fear of venereal disease and risk to personal hygiene".
+India also refuses the import of secondhand clothing but will accept the import of wool fibers, including mutilated hosiery which is a term meaning "woollen garments shredded by machine in the West prior to export".
+Through the production of shoddy (recycled wool), most of which is produced in Northern India today, unused clothing can be recycled into fibers that are spun into yarn for reuse in "new" used goods.